 Black mold and pink mold are most commonly found in bathrooms.
 Whether white or black grout, mold can be found in the grout lines of tiles and caulking.
 It can also be found in the corners of the shower, around drains, and on the shower walls.

 While the type of mold in your bathroom may not be dangerous or toxic black mold, the CDC recommends treating them as though they are toxic mold by getting rid of them as soon as they appear.

 Mold could easily spread throughout your bathroom and home, ruining your personal items and possibly compromising your health.

 Mold flourishes in constant moisture and thrives on soap residue and other bathroom shower products.
 Unfortunately, the bathroom can be the perfect breeding ground for mold, and some bathrooms are susceptible to mold – despite your cleanliness and regular cleaning.

 The EPA states that mold could potentially cause health problems and allergic reactions.
 Inhaling or touching mold or mold spores may cause health issues or allergic reactions in sensitive people or people with respiratory issues such as asthma.

 Other health risks and reactions may include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and skin rash, and its exposure can irritate the eyes, skin, nose, throat, and lungs of both mold-allergic and non-allergic people.

-If you are unsure of the severity of your mold problem or if it’s a mold infestation in your bathroom, then you can consult with a professional or use a home mold testing kit.
+If you are unsure of the severity of your mold problem or if it’s a mold infestation in your bathroom, you can consult a professional or use a home mold testing kit.